 Congo Tales became an international news story in 2018 and 2019, including being featured on the front page of the New York Times International Edition, bringing a new story about the Congo rainforest and its people to the world.
 The Little Fish and the Crocodile was featured in a segment on PBS News Hour, and won or placed at over a dozen film festivals worldwide, including the Chicago International Children’s Film Festival in 2018, which qualified it for an Oscar nomination.

-In addition, Stefanie is currently developing a concept for the opening and operation of a museum for contemporary art in Potsdam, with the focus on a GDR collection.
+In addition, Stefanie Plattner is involved in the conception for the new exhibition site DAS MINSK which is currently being built in Potsdam and will show art from the GDR and contemporary art.
 She is also a co-chair of the Advisory Board of the WPI, a non-profit organization dedicated to the digitization of catalog raisonées and the modernization of archive research in art.
 The WPI is based in New York and Paris.

 Stefanie is a member of the board of trustees of the Film University Babelsberg Konrad Wolf.
 In this role, she initiated and produced a master class for Hollywood students with the Hollywood director Stephen Frears and the legend Walther Murch in June, 2019.